University of Calgary announces “Energizing Eyes High” at annual Community Report

 The University of Calgary announced a new strategic direction for the next five years at its annual Community Report on September 16 in MacHall A and B.

-“Energizing Eyes High” is meant to build on the university’s Eyes High strategy that was in place from 2011–16.
-The strategy will run until 2022.
+“Energizing Eyes High” aims to build on the university’s Eyes High strategy that was in place from 2011–16.
+The strategy will run from 2017–22.

-The Eyes High strategy aimed to make the U of C a top-five research university in Canada, turning the U of C into a “global intellectual hub.”
+The Eyes High strategy aimed to make the U of C a top-five research university in Canada, while turning the U of C into a “global intellectual hub.”

-With many Eyes High goals not reached by the strategy’s conclusion this year — the U of C is currently ranked sixth in Canada’s ranking of the top research institutions according to Research Info.
+With many Eyes High goals not reached by the strategy’s conclusion this year — the U of C is currently sixth in Canada’s ranking of the top research institutions according to Research Info.
 Source — the Energizing Eyes High strategy aims to continue where Eyes High left off.

 “People resonate with Eyes High,” said U of C president Elizabeth Cannon.
 “Eyes High speaks to our past and our tradition, but it’s very much about looking forward and looking upward.”